 - Impact of coronavirus outbreak

-The coronavirus outbreak has had a sizable impact on Discover Financial’s stock as people are focused almost entirely on essentials rather than discretionary and leisure expenses due to economic uncertainty.
-It means they are not meeting friends and colleagues for drinks, lunch, or dinner, not going to movies, amusement parks, vacation trips, etc. As the credit card giant is heavily dependent on its credit card business (which contributed around 76% of its revenues in 2019), in the wake of a global economic meltdown and widespread panic, the credit card revenues could be negatively impacted due to a drop in consumer demand and loan default.
-While the Q2 and Q3 results saw some decrease in the revenues, we believe Discover’s Q4 results will confirm this reality with a drop in both credit card revenues and transaction volume as well as an increase in loan losses.
+The coronavirus outbreak has impacted Discover Financial's top-line in 2020 as people were focused almost entirely on essentials rather than discretionary and leisure expenses due to economic uncertainty.
+It means they were not meeting friends and colleagues for drinks, lunch, or dinner, not going to movies, amusement parks, vacation trips, etc. As the credit card giant is heavily dependent on its credit card business (which contributed around 76% of its revenues in 2019), in the wake of a global economic meltdown and widespread panic, the credit card revenues were negatively impacted due to a drop in consumer demand and loan default.
+While the Q2, Q3, and Q4 2020 results saw some decrease in the revenues, Discover’s Q1 FY2021 earnings were also on similar lines.
+However, Q2 FY2021 revenues saw some recovery due to improvement in overall economic conditions.

 - Latest Earnings

-In Q3 2020, Discover Financial reported revenues of $2.7 billion, which was 6% less than the previous year.
-This could be attributed to a 3% y-o-y decrease in Net Interest Income, followed by a 4% drop in Non-Interest Revenues.
-Notably, provision for credit losses jumped to $4.6 billion for the first nine months, as compared to $2.4 billion in the year-ago period.
+In Q2 2021, Discover Financial reported revenues of $3.6 billion, which was 34% more than the year-ago period.
+This could be attributed to a 5% y-o-y increase in Net Interest Income, followed by a 171% rise in Non-Interest Revenues.
+Notably, provision for credit losses decreased to $135 million for the quarter, as compared to $2 billion in the year-ago period.

 POTENTIAL UPSIDE & DOWNSIDE TO TREFIS PRICE